We all want to reduce the number of animals used in toxicity testing – do we really need to test all our new drugs in two different species?

 The working group reviewed existing safety data from compounds tested in two species, to see whether it would have been possible to gain the same level of safety information using a single species.
 The group included representatives from global pharmaceutical companies, contract research organisations, academic institutions and government regulators, all toxicologists with expertise in running or reviewing these studies.
 They took reasonable steps to ensure that the compounds were not cherry-picked and made decisions about the data without knowing which compound was which (blinded).

 The group reported that their study was a fair representation of the range of drugs tested within current industry portfolios.
-Two thirds of the compounds submitted to the project were still actively being developed at the time, while one third had been stopped during development.
-Of these, the vast majority had been rejected from continuing to clinical trials following the toxicity studies in animals.
+Two-thirds of the compounds submitted to the project were still actively being developed at the time, while one-third had been stopped during development.
+Of these, the vast majority had been rejected from continuing on to clinical trials following toxicity studies in animals.
 This is unsurprising, as the aim of toxicity tests is to screen out potentially harmful compounds before they are given to people.
 To some extent, it shows that the testing process is working well.

 An opportunity to reduce second species use